-At datarockets, we’re often asked to prepare a quote request on product development, so that our clients can more accurately allocate money and other resources to a project.
+In communication with clients, we’re often asked to prepare an estimate on product development and design services so that they can more accurately allocate money and other resources to a project.

 Among various types of approaches, we choose to provide a detailed breakdown estimate.
-It’s based on the given business requirements, which are usually clearly defined.
-Thus, our clients can find a better vision of their product’s cost through feature breakdown.
+It’s based on the given business requirements, usually clearly defined.
+Thus, our clients can better see their product’s cost through feature breakdown.
 Though it still involves uncertainty and the estimated number is likely to change, it can serve as an example for our clients’ consideration and preparation before taking further steps into the development part.

 The file consists of three components:

-We not only provide estimates but also work on scope in order to launch MVP with optimal efforts.
+We not only provide estimates but also work on the scope to launch MVP with optimal efforts.

-When preparing a detailed breakdown estimate, we provide both optimistic (minimum number) and pessimistic (maximum number) estimates.
+When preparing a detailed breakdown estimate, we provide optimistic (minimum number) and pessimistic (maximum number) estimates.

-People are optimistic by nature and software engineers are no exception.
-We tend to keep in mind the best possible outcome while estimating a project.
-In order to avoid biased estimation, our team goes the extra mile and anticipates the estimated number more realistically by preparing a so-called pessimistic estimate.
+People are optimistic by nature, and software engineers are no exception.
+We tend to consider the best possible outcome while estimating a project.
+To avoid biased estimation, our team goes the extra mile and anticipates the estimated number more realistically by preparing a so-called pessimistic estimate.

-A pessimistic estimate includes potential risks and unpredicted technical challenges we might encounter during the development process.
-In other words, it leaves room and flexibility for tasks that may take up different estimates due to certain conditions, including additional adjustments requested by clients.
-It also allows us to allocate time to research, clarification, testing and minor fixing more properly.
+A pessimistic estimate includes potential risks and unpredicted technical challenges we might encounter during development.
+In other words, it leaves room and flexibility for tasks that may require different estimates due to certain conditions, including additional adjustments requested by clients.
+It also allows us to allocate time more properly to research, clarification, testing, and minor fixing.

 More importantly, it helps stakeholders estimate financial and timeline risks and align their business goals if the risk is too high.